Telephone Consumer Protection Act (TCPA)

 The Telephone Consumer Protection Act (TCPA) was passed in 1991 with the goal of protecting consumers from solicitous phone calls and faxes from companies.
 The act regulates how and when these calls can be made and faxes sent.
 Violations of the Act entitle the recipient of unauthorized calls, texts or faxes to between $500 and $1,500 per instance! (meaning money paid TO YOU just for getting calls, texts or faxes).

 The TCPA prohibits debt collectors or creditors from using auto dialers to call cell phones unless you have provided them “express consent” to do so.
 Express consent is usually made in your original credit application and can be revoked any time in writing.
 You can tell a call is “auto dialed” if an artificial/prerecorded voice answers or leaves messages or if there is a delay between when you say hello and a voice answers on the other line.

 If you are receiving robo calls, or think you are receiving robo calls that violate the TCPA, contact us for a free case review.
 We will listen to your experience and let you know if you have a case.
 If you have a case, you can sue for damages up to $500 for each violation and in some instances, courts can levy triple damages!
-Don’t wait, contact us today!
-Fill out the free case review form to the right.
+Don’t wait, contact 888-595-9111 today!

 Chapters of the Telephone Consumer Protection Act (TCPA)